RoguedBear/12-hour-server/README.md

 You'd be fine with using `connectivity_method` as `v2` as long as the device connects to the main router.
 Or, you can switch to using the ping method by setting `connectivity_method` to `v3` if you want that. at the time of writing, haven't put the ping method to much irl use and the v2 method works just as fine.

+**update:** 6 months in running the script on a daily basis, v3 works flawlessly. so you can use any.

 ## Known issue: